 The Society's approach is to make lending decisions which are sound, sustainable and take into account the borrower's willingness and ability to repay the amount borrowed.
 All cases are individually underwritten using credit reference data and a number of sources of evidence regarding the status of the borrower; the Society does not use automated credit scoring systems.
 A detailed Residential Lending Policy sets out the Society's lending criteria for different types of owner occupied and buy to let lending for those with no more than 3 mortgaged properties, along with the necessary evidence requirements and minimum level of approval required if a policy exception is sought.
 Policy criteria cover items such as income, security type, income and expenditure profile, credit history, acceptable security types, tenure and LTV.
 Specific criteria for types of lending include interest only, Buy to Let and introduced lending.
 Within policy there are criteria that cover responsible lending.

-The criteria for holiday let lending, buy to let lending to those with four or more mortgaged buy to let properties, and residential development lending, all of which are fully secured on residential property, are covered in the Commercial Lending Policy Statement, which is discussed in the next section.
+The criteria for holiday let lending, and for buy to let lending to corporate bodies and professional landlords, are covered in the Commercial Lending Policy Statement, which is discussed in the next section.

 ii) Lending fully secured on land